artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 -----------------------------

-Before ingesting digital objects destined for ArchivesSpace, ensure that the Achivists' Toolkit DIP upload settings in the administration tab of the dashboard have been set.
+Before ingesting digital objects destined for ArchivesSpace, ensure that the ArchivesSpace DIP upload settings in the administration tab of the dashboard have been set.

 * These settings should be created and saved before digital objects destined